wolfapple/CarND-Behavioral-Cloning-Project/README.md

   * Reference : [Delving Deep into Rectifiers](https://arxiv.org/abs/1502.01852)
     * All ReLUs replaced by PReLUs
     * Use 'he_normal' initializer
-    * Dropout(50%) is used in the first two fc layers.

   * Reference : [Batch Normalization](https://arxiv.org/abs/1502.03167)
     * Batch normalization was added before all PReLUs.

+  * Batch Normalization has its own regularization effect.
+So, I added Dropout(80%) in the first two fully connected layers.

 The main difference between our model and the NVIDIA mode is than we did use MaxPooling layers just after each Convolutional Layer in order to cut down training time.
 For more details about our network architecture please refer following figure.